dentarg/auth0-blog/_posts/2016-11-30-different-ways-to-implement-multifactor.markdown

 ##Conclusion

-We have covered the different ways of implementing multifactor authentication in an application.
-Sign up for Auth0 and add that extra layer of security to your apps today!
+We have covered the different ways to implement multifactor authentication in an application and how they work.
+Sign up for Auth0 and add that extra layer of security to your apps today in a breeze!